ipl31/yaml-generator-for-hathitrust/README.md

 ## Files Included

+- yaml_csv.py &mdash; Takes CSV input and outputs multiple YAML files, each named for the barcode of the object.
-- yaml_generator.py &mdash; Main python script.
+- yaml_generator.py &mdash; Python script for manually creating YAML files.
 - field_guide.md &mdash; an explanation of the fields and data requested.
 - HathiTrust_Submission_YAML_Data_Spreadsheet.xls &mdash; an XLS document with column headers for each piece of information required by the script.
 Can be used by student workers or others to record data before it's entered into the YAML generator.
-Ordering reflects the order in which information is requested by the script.
+Ordering is key.
 Use field_guide.md to understand what each column represents and what it will output.
 - HathiTrust_Submission_Sample.xls &mdash; a copy of the YAML Data Spreadsheet populated with a couple sets of values which can be used as sample information.
 - sample_meta.yml &mdash; a YAML file generated from the data entered in HathiTrust_Submission_Sample.xls.
 Example of how the data in each field gets handled.
 - sample_multiwork_meta.yml &mdash; a YAML file generated from data entered in the second line of HathiTrust_Submission_Sample.xls.
 Example of how multi-work issues get handled.
+- SampleCSVData/SampleCSVData.csv &mdash; A sample CSV which works with yaml_csv.py, may be used for comparison and troubleshooting.

 Originally the spreadsheets were conceived of as CSVs, but when used in Excel or Libre Office, one cannot save column data types for information and things like dates and barcodes were being "parsed" erroneously, leading to bad data.
 These allow persistent settings.
+However, before using yaml_csv.py, be sure to save your work as an actual CSV. **Note, Excel often changes barcodes into other kinds of numbers, so after saving as a CSV, open in a text editor to ensure your barcodes look correct.**

+## Using YAML CSV Ingester

+1. Clone repository to local machine.
+Python 2.7.x should be installed on the machine.
+2. Use (or copy) HathiTrust_Submission_YAML_Data_Spreadsheet.xls to record the data about your books.
+For information on how the data will be used, see field_guide.md, although it specifically addresses the "generator" script.
+Always use the IMAGE number, rather than the PAGE number as a value.
+Separate multiple numbers with a comma and space, e.g. "2, 63".
+Use ISO-8601 for dates and 24-hour HH:MM for hours/minutes.
+3. Save as CSV.
+Open in your preferred text editor to remove row 1 (headers) and ensure barcodes have saved properly.
+4. Run `python yaml_csv.py` and input the directory path to your CSV file, followed by the directory path to the location where you would like outputs to appear.
+Be sure to escape any spaces in the directory paths.

+See SampleCSVData/SampleCSVData.csv for comparison and troubleshooting.

-## Using the YAML Generator
+## Using the Manual YAML Generator

 1. Clone repository to local machine.
 Python 2.7.x should be installed on the machine.
 2. Read field_guide.md and look over the CSV to understand the kind of data which the program will request.